NorthernMan54/homebridge-tasmota/README.md

 ## Known issues

 1 - Accessory names are doubled with Tasmota version 8.1.3 to 8.4 - This is an issue with Tasmota firmware and is being tracked [here](https://github.com/arendst/Tasmota/issues/8995).
+As a workaround downgrade to Tasmota version 8.1

 i.e. "Scanner Scanner"